sshvetsov/tools/README.md

 - https://github.com/airbnb/streamalert StreamAlert is a serverless, realtime data analysis framework which empowers you to ingest, analyze, and alert on data from any environment, using datasources and alerting logic you define (https://streamalert.io).
 - https://github.com/cloud-custodian/cloud-custodian Rules engine for cloud security, cost optimization, and governance, DSL in yaml for policies to query, filter, and take actions on resources (https://cloudcustodian.io).
 - https://github.com/flosell/trailscraper A command-line tool to get valuable information out of AWS CloudTrail.
+- https://github.com/jonrau1/ElectricEye Continuously monitor your AWS services for configurations that can lead to degradation of confidentiality, integrity or availability.
+All results will be sent to Security Hub for further aggregation and analysis.

 ### IAM Policy
 - https://github.com/salesforce/policy_sentry IAM Least Privilege Policy Generator (https://policy-sentry.readthedocs.io/).